OngoingAIOngoingAI Docs

 • Cause: metrics_enabled is false, or the collector does not accept OTLP metrics on the configured endpoint.

 • Fix: Set metrics_enabled to true and verify that the collector supports OTLP metric ingestion on the same endpoint.
+Alternatively, enable prometheus_enabled to scrape metrics directly.

 Config validation fails with OTEL settings